-Several Gorilla tools allow you to create Multiplayer tasks, where several participants take part in a task together, in real time.
-These can either be more 'turn-based', where one participant takes an action and then another participant responds, or 'real-time', where participants perform actions simultaneously.
+The Multiplayer tool allows you to easily create online multiplayer experiments and studies.
+In a multiplayer task, several participants take part in a task together, in real time.
+A multiplayer task can either be more 'turn-based', where one participant takes an action and then another participant responds, or 'real-time', where participants perform actions simultaneously.

-The first thing to do in your multiplayer task is to enable multiplayer - go to the Multiplayer tab and click "Enable Multiplayer".
+The first thing to do is to create a new Task Builder 2 task, and enable multiplayer.
+Go to the Multiplayer tab and click "Enable Multiplayer".
 You also need to specify how many players are needed for your task - Gorilla supports tasks with up to 8 players.
-You will ususally want to keep player numbers small (think 2-4) as tasks with larger player numbers are inherently more susceptible to participants dropping out (and therefore leaving the others without enough people to continue).
+You will usually want to keep player numbers small (think 2-4) as tasks with larger player numbers are inherently more susceptible to participants dropping out (and therefore leaving the others without enough people to continue).

 You will notice that your spreadsheet automatically gains some new columns, one for each player (Player A, Player B and so on):

 These columns correspond to roles allocated to players during a multiplayer task.
 This is further covered in the Allocating Roles to Players part of this guide.

 You create multiplayer tasks just as you would a standard, single-player task in Task Builder 2 - you can use all the same components to build your task.
 In addition, you gain access to the Multiplayer component, which simply controls which player an object is enabled for.
 This allows you to only enable certain objects (e.g. response buttons) for a specific player.